The-Ultimate-RAG/The-Ultimate-RAG/README.md

 ## <a id="usage"></a>📖 Usage

-You can try currently deployed version of the system [here](https://huggingface.co/spaces/The-Ultimate-RAG-HF/The-Ultimate-RAG). **Note**: you should use the following instructions:
+You can try a currently deployed version of the system [here](https://huggingface.co/spaces/The-Ultimate-RAG-HF/The-Ultimate-RAG). **Note**: you should use the following instructions:

-- 🌐 Access the cite, you should see the *main* page with the name of the system
+- 🌐 Access the site, you should see the *main* page with the name of the system
-- ➕ Press the button "+ Add new chat", wait until the *login* page is loaded
+- ➕ Press the button "+ Add new chat," wait until the *login* page is loaded
 - 🔍 Find button "Register" (for now it is highly recommended to follow the instructions *strictly*) and press it
-- 📝 You should be redirected to *sign up* page, here you should enter your credentials (you can use Test1@test1.com in all field for testing)
+- 📝 You should be redirected to *sign up* page, here you should enter your credentials (you can use Test1@test1.com in all fields for testing)
-- 🖱️ Click **ONLY ONCE** on the button "Sign Up", and wait (for now it takes around 10 seconds to load *chat* page)
+- 🖱️ Click **ONLY ONCE** on the button "Sign Up," and wait (for now it takes around 10 seconds to load *chat* page)
 - 💬 Now you will be able to communicate with the system
 - ❓ You can try to ask anything and attach files.
 Enter a query and press the *enter* button (near the input area)